 The BioAtlas portal is under development but a lot of functionality is already available.
 You can read more about the available functionality in our ‘How to use the BioAtlas’-guide.
 We currently present data from Swedish natural history collections, biodiversity inventories and citizen science observation systems, but we further aim to broaden the evidence base of the portal to include systematic monitoring data, tracking and sensor data, molecular biodiversity data and data on microbial diversity.
 Progress in these areas will open up exciting new possibilities for integrative analyses of biodiversity and ecosystem services nationally and internationally.

-The BAS consortium is governed by a Steering Committee responsible for overall strategic issues and financial planning and is further tasked with overviewing the development of Biodiversity Atlas Sweden and the ongoing merger with the Swedish LifeWatch consortium.The Steering Committee consists of Swedish and international representatives with extensive experience from research, research infrastructures, bio- and biodiversity informatics, and public management authorities.
+BAS and SLW will continue to exist as legal entities with separate (but similar) consortium agreements and governance structure until the end of 2020.
+Already from late 2018 the BAS and SLW Steering Committee (SC) has governed both e-infrastructures jointly.
+The Steering Committee is responsible for overall strategic issues and financial planning and is further tasked with overviewing the development of BAS and SLW and the ongoing merger of the two consortia.The Steering Committee consists of the following Swedish and international representatives with extensive experience from research, research infrastructures, bio- and biodiversity informatics, and public management authorities:

 Furthermore in 2019 an assembly of consortium member organization´s representatives including principal organizations (CMO) will be initiated, with annual meetings expected.

 The Steering Committee appoints and may seek advice from a Scientific Advisory Committee (SciC) composed of five internationally recognized researchers with extensive knowledge or interest in biodiversity informatics.
 Tasked with following up and advising on the partie´s cooperation with regard to scientific and international developments in the area the committee, which will meet at least once a year to review the scientific development of the consortium consists of: